plandes/deepnlp/doc/md/clickbate.md

 ## Command Line Interface

-The example is written as an Zensols CLI application.
+All of the examples for this package are written as an Zensols CLI applications.
 The entry point program is [harness.py].
-However, the application is configured in the [app.conf] and [obj.yml] configuration files, which is where almost all of what makes the application is set up.
-In these configuration files, the application is configured with file system paths used in the project all based from a root path supplied by the entry point [harness.py] application, or a different relative directory for its [Jupyter notebook example].
+However, the command line is configured in [app.conf] and the application in [obj.yml], which is where almost all of the example.
+These files configure file system paths and model, tell where to load other [resource libraries], point to corpus resources and used by the [Jupyter notebook example] to allow for more rapid prototyping and experimentation.

 Because the examples (including this one) use [resource libraries], the configuration is much smaller and more manageable.
 First we start with adding